 7. Eat protein at breakfast

-A lot of us will start the morning after a party suffering from cravings.
-The key here is to eat some protein-based foods such as scrambled eggs and smoked salmon.
-These take longer to digest and curb your appetite.
+Rather than give into the familiar ‘carb cravings’ the morning after a party try to eat some protein-based foods such as scrambled eggs or smoked salmon.
+These take longer to digest and are far better at curbing your appetite.
 Egg is especially good as it contains the amino acid cysteine that helps to break down Acetaldehyde, the thing that causes your hangover.

 Dry brushing your skin before you shower or wash is known to stimulate lymph nodes around your body.
 This helps to remove toxins from your body whilst giving your skin a healthy glow.
 Keep this going every morning and every night.